-Our November Featured Libation of the World comes from the island of Santorini, Greece
+Our Featured Libation of the World comes from the island of Santorini, Greece.

 First, a bit about Vinsanto’s home

-Santorini majestically rises out of the sea with a magnificent caldera (a crater of a collapsed volcano) sitting cradled within the crescent.
+Santorini majestically rises out of the sea with a magnificent caldera (a collapsed volcano crater) sitting cradled within the crescent.
 The mythical legend of Atlantis is believed to have originated here.
-It is one of the most photographed locations in the world for a reason due to the weather being near perfect, and the sea is the deepest of blues.
+It is one of the most photographed locations in the world because the weather is near perfect, and the sea is the deepest of blues.

 The Unique Composition

-The island of Santorini has rocky dry soil that contains basalt, granite, pumice, obsidian, and ash.
-It has a high content of silica oxides and metals that makes the soil quite acidic.
-Add to that; the island has scorching sunlight, minimal rainfall, and constant strong winds.
+The island of Santorini has rocky, dry soil that contains basalt, granite, pumice, obsidian, and ash.
+It has a high silica oxide and metal content, making the soil acidic.
+Additionally, the island has scorching sunlight, minimal rainfall, and constant strong winds.
 You may assume this is the last place fruit can grow to produce wine; however, Santorini is a haven for delicious and unique wines.
 It is Greece’s top destination for wine tourism.
-There is evidence that the vines existed on Santorini before the massive eruption almost 4,000 years ago.
+Evidence shows that the vines existed on Santorini before the massive eruption almost 4,000 years ago.

 What is this island gem Vinsanto?

 Vinsanto is a sweet white wine known as the “ambrosia of the gods.”
-It’s been renowned since the 12 century; however, it didn’t get on the map until the 1700s, when it became favored in Russia.
-It remains a favorite dessert wine in the world, often scoring well over 90 points in wine competitions.
+It’s been renowned since the 12th century; however, it didn’t get on the map until the 1700s, when it became favored in Russia.
+It remains a favorite dessert wine worldwide, often scoring over 90 points in wine competitions.
 Do not mistake it for Vin Santo, a wine from the Tuscany region of Italy.
-The main difference is Tuscany’s Vin Santo gets its character from the barrel aging, whereas Santorini’s Vinsanto derives from sun-drying the grapes.
+The main difference is Tuscany’s Vin Santo gets its character from barrel aging, whereas Santorini’s Vinsanto derives from sun-drying the grapes.

 The Vinsanto wine matures for years in oak barrels and then continues to develop in the bottle.
 The alcohol content is usually around 13%.